-Strategic Commissioning, within Inverclyde Health and Social Care Partnerships Quality and Development Service, have responsibility for monitoring the performance of each individual home and liaising directly with Scotland Excel regarding contract matters that may arise.
+The Strategic Commissioning Team, within Invercive Health and Social Care Partnerships Quality and Development Service, have responsibility for monitoring the performance of each individual home and liaising directly with Scotland Excel regarding any contract matters that may arise.
 Management and review of individual cases is undertaken by Assessment and Care Management teams in Adult Services.
 Provider governance meetings are held twice per year.